bretterism/imdb-dl/README.md

 Data files are downloaded from IMDb [here](https://datasets.imdbws.com/).
 The ETL scripts prep the data and boils them down to a single transformed file.
 This file is loaded into the [ELK Stack](https://www.elastic.co/what-is/elk-stack) installation.

 ### What does it look like?
+This is a screenshot of every episode of Friends, and their IMDb ratings from 0-10.
 ![alt text](https://github.com/bretterism/imdb-dl/blob/master/img/Kibana.png?raw=true "Kibana Screenshot")